Sweet Sixteen (Sarah Geronimo album)

-Sweet Sixteen is the second studio album by Filipino singer Sarah Geronimo, released on November 16, 2004 under VIVA Records.
-To date, the album has reached triple platinum status by the PARI, selling more than 120,000+ copies in the Philippines.
+Sweet Sixteen is the second studio album by the Filipino singer Sarah Geronimo, released in the Philippines on November 16, 2004, by Viva Records.
+To date, the album has reached triple platinum status by the Philippine Association of the Record Industry (PARI), selling more than 120,000+ copies in the Philippines.

 Singles

 The album's carrier single is "How Could You Say You Love Me", written by Vehnee Saturno and Doris Saturno, who were also responsible for Geronimo's debut single "Forever's Not Enough".
-After a week of its release it was certified gold and after a month, it was certified Platinum by the Philippine Association of the Record Industry, selling 30,000 copies.
+After a week of its release, it was certified gold and after a month, it was certified Platinum by the Philippine Association of the Record Industry (PARI), selling 30,000 copies.
 The second single was a dance hit written by novelty composer Lito Camo, entitled "Lumingon Ka Lang".
 The third single is a cover version—Foreigner's "I Want to Know What Love Is", which became a big hit.
 The last single released from the album was "Love Can't Lie", written by Agatha Obar.

-Among other covers that she did for the album were "Love of My Life" which was originally done by Queen, "Before I Let You Go" which became a hit by labelmates Freestyle, "You Don't Know Me" which was originally recorded Ray Charles, and the operatic "Light of a Million Mornings".
+Among other covers that she did for the album were "Love of My Life", which was originally done by Queen, "Before I Let You Go", which became a hit by labelmates Freestyle, "You Don't Know Me", which was originally recorded Ray Charles, and the operatic "Light of a Million Mornings".